apache/airflow/performance/src/README.md

                           results table.
 New columns will be added at the beginning of the table.
 Example: --results-columns
                           '{"user": "Me"}'
-    -p RESULTS_PROJECT_ID, --results-project-id RESULTS_PROJECT_ID
-                          Google cloud project id.
-It is used to specify the location of the BQ dataset (results-dataset argument) and where the GCS bucket should be created in case it does not exist (results-bucket argument).
-If not provided, the script will attempt to collect the project id from the ADC.
-    -b RESULTS_BUCKET, --results-bucket RESULTS_BUCKET
-                          Name of the GCS bucket where the CSV file with results should be stored.
-If the bucket does not exist, then one will be created using the default settings in the project specified by results-project-id (if it was set) or the project returned by the ADC.
-    -d RESULTS_DATASET, --results-dataset RESULTS_DATASET
-                          Name of the BigQuery dataset where the table with results should be uploaded.
-If the dataset does not exist, then one will be created using the default settings.
-If project for the dataset was not provided via results-project-id argument, then the project
-                          returned from the ADC is used.
     -o OUTPUT_PATH, --output-path OUTPUT_PATH
                           Local path to a directory or a file where results dataframe should be saved in csv format.
 If path to a directory is provided, then default filename will be constructed based on environment configuration.
     -r RESULTS_OBJECT_NAME, --results-object-name RESULTS_OBJECT_NAME
-                          Name to use for results object (file, GCS blob, BQ table).
-If not provided, then object name will generated based on the contents of results table.
+                          Name to use for results file.
+If not provided, then file name will generated based on the contents of results table.
     --reuse-if-exists     Setting this flag will cause the script to reuse an existing environment with the same name as the one specified in your specification json file rather than